MiriFurman/ks-tic-tac-toe/ks-tic-tac-toe/README.md

 * pass the test naively => should display the message without any conditions
 * add additional expect that the winning message is not visible before first player actually won
 * implement logic for naive winning (first row of ‘X’)

+   # Task 3

+Add a component test for "Game" for testing that Player 2 won the game

+   # Bonus tasks

+* Add a test for input fields validation
+* Add a test for hiding registration during game
+* Prevent clicking again on clicked cell
+* Add red indicator for next player